Del City, Oklahoma: History

 The Del City Historical Society was organized in 1975 with Andy Evans as its first president.
 Several children of the Eighty-niners (89ers) still lived in the area, and they identified every original homestead within city limits.
 Residents also learned that their town was on the path of the 1870s Arbuckle Trail, a Texas to Kansas cattle trail.
-Wrestler and two-time Olympic Gold Medal winner John Smith resided in Del City.
+Wrestler and two-time Olympic Gold Medal winner John Smith previously resided in Del City.

 With home building and family-oriented amenities the founding focus, industry was slow to develop in Del City to create any jobs (99 percent of Del Citians commuted to work in 1948, while only 96 percent commuted in 2000).
 Don's Alley Restaurant and Midwest Trophy Manufacturing are two businesses of long standing.
-Don Moore opened his hamburger grill at 4601 SE 29th Street in 1955, and as of 2018, still serves food in there.
+Don Moore opened his hamburger grill at 4601 SE 29th Street in 1955, but on October 31, 2022 it was announced that Don's Alley Restaurant would permanently close.
 Midwest Trophy Manufacturing began in David R. Smith's garage in Del City in 1971.
 Midwest Trophy Manufacturing (now known as MTM Recognition) employs over 750 people throughout North America, 400 of them in Del City.
 It is the city's largest industry.
 MTM Recognition's corporate headquarters are in Del City at 3405 SE 29th Street.

-Del City is represented in the Oklahoma Legislature by District 94 Representative Andy Fugate and District 46 Senator Kay Floyd who is in her third term.
+Del City is represented in the Oklahoma Legislature by House District 94 Representative Andy Fugate and Senate District 46 Senator Mark Mann.
 On the national level Del City is represented by 4th district Representative Tom Cole, and by U.S. Senators James Lankford and Markwayne Mullin.

 Del City as had four newspapers Del City Leader, Del City Sun, Del City Times, and the Del City News.
-The city also has its own Government-access Channel (KDEL).